RaghuTheFire/BackGroundSubstraction-OpenCV-Experiments/README.md

 5. BackgroundSubtractorCNT: Count-based Non-parametric Background Subtraction.
 This method is particularly useful for scenarios with highly dynamic backgrounds or scenes with frequent illumination changes.

+6. BackgroundSubtractorGSOC: Background Subtraction by Global and Local Sparse Optimization Consistency and was introduced as a part of the Google Summer of Code (GSOC) program.This algorithm aims to improve background subtraction performance by utilizing global and local sparse optimization techniques to achieve consistency across frames.
+It's particularly effective in scenarios where the background may have dynamic changes or when dealing with complex scenes.

 # Reference